jhendershott/starfinder-citizen/docs/races/xian.md

 - nya’t.ong: Would indicate a falling pitch, staring neutral or higher and falling into lower ranges
 - ny.as’eyo” : this would start in a lower register and move into the neutral and continue rising to a higher pitch

+Some examples of Xi'an Names are T.yi, Torsi Leelk, Twayng Kray, Weó Kray Yalé Ruá

 ## References
 <br>[Star Citizen Wiki fandom](https://starcitizen.fandom.com/wiki/Xi%27an)
 <br>[Star Citizen Tools](https://starcitizen.tools/Xi%27an)
 <br>[Star Citizen: A quick Guide to SRX](https://robertsspaceindustries.com/comm-link/spectrum-dispatch/16214-A-Quick-Guide-To-SRX)